npgrosser/autowired/README.md

 Although FastAPI already provides a powerful dependency injection feature, you might want to reuse your autowired-based context classes.
 The following example shows how to use autowired in a FastAPI application.
-It does not aim to replace FastAPI's dependency injection mechanism with autowired, but rather demonstrates how to seamlessly combine both.
+It does not aim to replace FastAPI's dependency injection, but rather demonstrates how to seamlessly combine both.

 ```python